NASA Has a Way to Cut Your Flight Time in Half

 The only commercially available engine we have right now for going supersonic is the JT8D design and it's derivatives

-... and the core ideals of that design is pushing 50 years o
+... and the core ideals of that design is pushing 50 years old at this point.
+JT8Ds are loud dirty gas guzzlers whose usage is forbidden at pretty much every major U.S. and European airport specifically because it's so loud and dirty.

+Well, yeah, because there wasn't a market for commercial supersonic engines before this.
+Of course all the development went into subsonic ones!
+If NASA makes a plane that can go supersonic quietly, the engine development will follow, as there will be money in it.

 Re: (Score:2)